siteleaf/siteleaf.com/features.markdown

   - title: A smart text editor
     body: Whether you prefer writing in Markdown, HTML, or plaintext, we’ve got you covered.
 You can even drag and drop a file into the text editor.
   - title: Collaboration
-    body: Invite your client or team and let them tinker all they want, without touching a line of code.
+    body: Invite your client or team and let them tinker all they want, without touching a single line of code.
 Siteleaf supports different user roles, like Admin, Publisher, or Writer.
-  - title: Publish anywhere
+  - title: Publish fast, secure sites anywhere
-    body: We believe that your data belongs to you, with the freedom publish to any web host you want, including FTP, SFTP, Amazon S3, GitHub Pages, and Rackspace Cloud Files.
-  - title: Fast and secure
-    body: Siteleaf generates static files when you publish, which means your site loads faster, is more secure, and doesn’t rely on a database or complicated server setup.
+    body: When you publish, Siteleaf generates static files, which means your site loads faster, is more secure, and doesn’t rely on a database or complicated server setup.
+You're free to publish to any web host you want, including FTP, SFTP, Amazon S3, GitHub Pages, and Rackspace Cloud Files.
   - title: An API for your content
     body: Siteleaf provides a JSON API for interacting with all of your Jekyll content.
 Integrate it into other sites, apps, or anything you want.
 It’s your data.
   link: